delzio/de-bootcamp-project/README.md

     - docker-compose build
     - docker-compose up airflow-init
     - docker-compose up
+    - (you may need to use "sudo docker compose" instead of "docker-compose")

 19. Once the containers have finished launching, the data will immediately start being sent to your GCP GCS bucket and BigQuery dataset

-20. If interested, you can view the DAG executions from the Airflow UI at http://localhost:8080/ (you may need to forward port 8080 over to your local computer if running from a VM)
+20. If interested, you can view the DAG executions from the Airflow UI (user: airflow, pw: airflow) at http://localhost:8080/ (you may need to forward port 8080 over to your local computer if running from a VM)

 21. You can pause, play, and manually trigger the DAGS from here